BlueBrain/BlueRecording/README.md

 Bluerecording requires mpi4py, h5py, and hdf5 built with MPI support.
 These should be installed with spack, as per the instructions in the following section.
 Bluerecording also depends on several other python packages, which are automatically installed with setuptools when Bluerecording is installed.

-Running neural simulations to generate inputs to BlueRecording (and to calculate extracellular signals using weights files produced by BlueRecording) requires [neurodamus](https://github.com/BlueBrain/neurodamus) and [neurodamus-models](https://github.com/BlueBrain/neurodamus-models).
-Instructions on how to install and run them are provided [here](https://github.com/BlueBrain/BlueRecording/blob/main/NeurodamusInstructions.md)
+Running neural simulations to generate inputs to BlueRecording (and to calculate extracellular signals using weights files produced by BlueRecording) requires [neurodamus](https://github.com/BlueBrain/neurodamus), the BBP Simulation Control application for Neuron, [neurodamus-models](https://github.com/BlueBrain/neurodamus-models), which contains mod files for neural mechanisms.
+These should be installed in a separate spack environment

 ## Installation

+### BlueRecording

-We recommend using a combimation of a spack environment and a `virtulenvironment`
+We recommend using a combimation of a spack environment and a `virtulenvironment` to install BlueRecording and its dependencies

 First create a spack environment, which is used to satisfy the h5py+mpi and mpi4py dependencies